-The MAXX-2400HD smoothes installation in a new setting, providing both HD-SDI video and composite monitoring outputs.
+The MAXX-2420-EX smoothes installation in a new setting, providing both HD-SDI video and optional composite monitoring outputs.
 Program file transfers are also available over Gigabit Ethernet.
 It's never necessary to add outboard encoders; premium-quality JPEG-2000 codecs are included as standard equipment.

-All professional audio formats are available with MAXX-2400HD.
-For surround sound, eight channels of embedded audio are included.2 Optional multi-channel audio modules provide 8 channels of AES/EBU digital audio (Model DXP-1); and either 4 or 8 channels of +4 balanced analog audio (Model AXP-3 and AXP-4).
+All professional audio formats are available with MAXX-2420-EX.
+Eight channels of embedded audio for each video input and output are included.
+Optional multi-channel audio modules provide 8 channels of AES/EBU digital audio interface (Model DXP-1), and either 4 or 8 channels of +4 balanced analog audio (Model AXP-3 and AXP-4).

-MAXX-2400HD's versatile video and audio I/O personality is unique among HD servers, and guarantees a seamless fit in existing facilities, and as part of new build-outs.
+MAXX-2420-EX's versatile video and audio I/O personality is unique among HD servers, and guarantees a seamless fit in existing facilities, and as part of new build-outs.